If food wastage was a country, it would be the third largest source of greenhouse gas emissions!

 Out of every six cups of milk, one cup is thrown away every year!

-According to research conducted by the University of Edinburgh for the Guardian (2018), one in six cups of milk produced worldwide is lost or wasted, and has a significant impact on food loss statistics.
+According to research conducted at the University of Edinburgh for the Guardian (2018), one in six pints of milk produced worldwide is lost or wasted, a significant contributor to food waste.

-According to Professor Peter Alexander, a member of the newly established Global Academy of Agriculture and Food Security, 16 percent of the world’s dairy products – 116 million tonnes – are disposed of or discarded annually.
-He estimated that retailers, distributors and consumers were responsible for half of this waste, disposing of about 60 million tonnes of dairy a year.
+According to Professor Peter Alexander, a fellow of the newly formed Academy of Global Agriculture and Food Security, 16% of dairy products – 116 million tonnes – are lost or wasted globally every year.
+He calculated that retailers, distributors, and consumers are responsible for half of this waste, throwing away around 60 million tonnes of dairy every year.

-About 55 million tons are lost even before they reach the store – during production and distribution – due to corruption and waste on the farm or when milk is being distributed and exported abroad.
+Around 55 million tonnes are lost before they even reach the shops – during production and distribution – due to spoilage and waste on the farm or while the milk is being distributed and exported abroad.

 However, some analysts believe that dairy waste figures could reach 30 percent if more inefficiencies are taken into account, such as flooding of foreign markets, use of milk as animal feed and over-consumption.

-Alexander said: “To achieve a more efficient system and reduce the environmental impact of food waste, we need to find ways to reduce all of these sources of waste.”
-In many developing countries, the percentage Missing milk from farm to warehouse, due to problems in storage and transportation of products, it is much more than economically developed countries.
+Alexander said: “To achieve a more efficient system and reduce the environmental impact of food waste, we need to consider ways to reduce all these sources of loss.”
+In many developing countries, the percentage of milk lost from farm to warehouse is much higher than in economically developed countries, due to problems in storing and transporting the product.

 For example, according to the Food and Agriculture Organization (FAO), 15 percent of Oman’s milk is lost on the farm, compared to 0 percent in Sweden.